conradz/rework-assets/README.md

 Returns a new rework plugin function that will copy all the assets referenced by the CSS document to a folder. `options` may contain the following values:

- * `base`: The base folder where the CSS source files are located.
+ * `src`: The directory where the CSS source files are located.
 Defaults to the current directory.
- * `output`: The output folder that will contain the copied assets.
+ * `dest`: The output folder that will contain the copied assets.
 Defaults to the current directory.
- * `outputUrl`: The URL that is used to reference the output directory from the generated CSS.
-Defaults to the value of `output`, or empty if not specified.
+ * `prefix`: The URL that is used to prefix the urls from the generated CSS.
+Defaults to empty.
  * `onError`: A function that is called whenever an error occurs whil reading a file.
 This function can simply ignore the error if desired, which causes the URL to be unchanged from the source file.
 The default function throws the error.

-The path to each asset source is determined by the `base` directory and the `position.source` property of each node that is set when parsing with [css-parse](https://github.com/reworkcss/css-parse) if position tracking is enabled (this is the same information used for generating source maps).
+The path to each asset source is determined by the `src` directory and the `position.source` property of each node that is set when parsing with [css-parse](https://github.com/reworkcss/css-parse) if position tracking is enabled (this is the same information used for generating source maps).
 This